 - What constitutes an eating disorder?
 See how to find answers on the FAQ page.

 Becky Henry’s HOPE Network empowers caregivers to guide a loved one with an eating disorder through recovery, allowing them to reclaim joy!

-- No one should face an eating disorder alone.
+No one should face supporting a loved one with an eating disorder alone.

 Frequently Asked Questions